awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 }
 ```

-The archive contains the Amazon CloudWatch Logs streams and AWS CloudFormation stack events from the Head Node and Compute Nodes for the last 14 days, unless specified explicitly in the configuration or in the parameters for the `export-cluster-logs` command\.
-Please note take the command execution may to run depending on the number of nodes in the cluster and log streams available in CloudWatch Logs\.
-For more information about the available log streams, see [Integration with Amazon CloudWatch Logs](cloudwatch-logs.md)\.
+The archive contains the Amazon CloudWatch Logs streams and AWS CloudFormation stack events from the head node and compute nodes for the last 14 days, unless specified explicitly in the configuration or in the parameters for the `export-cluster-logs` command\.
+The time it takes for the command to complete depends on the number of nodes in the cluster and the number log streams available in CloudWatch Logs\.
+For more information about the available log streams, see [Integration with Amazon CloudWatch Logs](cloudwatch-logs-v3.md)\.

 Starting from 3\.0\.0, AWS ParallelCluster preserves CloudWatch Logs by default when a cluster is deleted\.
 If you want to delete a cluster and preserve its logs, make sure that `Monitoring > Logs > CloudWatch > DeletionPolicy` isn't set to `Delete` in the cluster configuration\.
 Otherwise, change the value for this field to `Retain` and run the `pcluster update-cluster` command\.
 Then, run `pcluster delete-cluster --cluster-name <cluster_name>` to delete the cluster yet retain the log group that’s stored in Amazon CloudWatch\.